marcglasberg/fast_immutable_collections/README.md

 * If you want to use collections as map keys, or add them to sets, you must be able to calculate their `hashCode`.
 If a collection is immutable, you can calculate its `hashCode` lazily and only if needed, and then cache it.
-Note: If a collection is mutable you can also cache its `hashCode`, but you must discard the cached value as soon as some mutating method is called.
+Note: If a collection is mutable you can also cache its `hashCode`, but you must discard the cached value as soon as a mutating method is called.
 Also, once you have cached `hashCode`s you can use them to speed up equality comparisons, since (by the `hashCode`'s definition) two collections with different `hashCode`s are always different.